Industrial Hemp Western Australia Association Inc

 Our Mission: We drive policy, education, support for industry, research and innovation, to make hemp a mainstream product in everyday life for everyone

 iHempWA is given life by the committee and members, we volunteer our time and energy to achieve our mission.
 We meet monthly and our revenue is derived from memberships and fund-raising events.
-It is our intention that the association continue to be a vehicle of positive change and ultimately create a better world for our brothers and sisters and for all our children’s children.
+It is our intention that the association is the industry sector voice and be a vehicle for positive change.

 All donations to iHempWA are economical, ecological, ethical and energetic investments in our collective futures…